pyflosic/fodMC/examples/README.md

 system

 - only the first geometry is calculated
-- the file list a number of posible examples
+- the file lists a number of possible examples